CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 ![c5n-18xlarge Software+Data Pre-installed yaml configuration](../../yml_plots/c5n-18xlarge.ebs_shared-yaml.fsx_import.png)

+### Edit Yaml file

-### Edit Yaml file that specifies ebs /shared directory with CMAQv5.3.3 and libraries installed, and the input data imported from an S3 bucket to the /fsx lustre file system
+This Yaml file specifies the /shared directory that contains the CMAQv5.3.3 and libraries, and the input data that will be imported from an S3 bucket to the /fsx lustre file system

 Note - you need to edit the c5n-18xlarge.ebs_unencrypted_installed_public_ubuntu2004.fsx_import.yaml file to specify your subnet-id and your keypair prior to creating the cluster